-Chicken Afritada is Filipino chicken stew in tomato sauce with carrots, potatoes and bell peppers.
-It is one of my Mama’s specialty dishes and she shared with me her secret which I am now sharing with you.
+One of my Mama’s specialty dishes and her secret is now out.
 There is this slogan in Tagalog, “Sarsa pa lang ulam na!”.
-And this dish perfectly fits this phrase.
+And this Afritada perfectly fits this phrase.
 It translates to something like the sauce itself is good enough to be a viand.
 Does that make sense?
 Well, it would once you try this recipe.

 The secret to best-tasting Chicken Afritada

 She did tell me her secret ingredients though.
 Margarine or butter, potted meat, and cheese.
-She adds these at the end and it makes the dish richer and gives it a touch of creaminess.
+She adds these at the end and it makes the dish richer and creamier.

 Patience makes perfect